mmbman/Katagiri/jewel-mirror-awareness.md

 In the *Zazen-Yōjinki* the Zen master Keizan describes the experience of the demons of meditation.
 He says:

-> “When sitting in meditation, your body may seem hot or cold, uneasy or comfortable, sometimes stiff, sometimes loose, sometimes heavy, sometimes light, sometimes startled awake.”
+> When sitting in meditation, your body may seem hot or cold, uneasy or comfortable, sometimes stiff, sometimes loose, sometimes heavy, sometimes light, sometimes startled awake.

 Have you experienced that?